udensidev/chunk/README.md

 # Chunk

-Split an audio file into different chunks where silence is identified
+Split an audio file into different chunks where silence is identified.

 ## Setting up
 * Install Python